-There is such clarity to the Arts Club Theatre Company production of Les Miserables that not only will its fans see the story anew, it will undoubtedly introduce a new generation to this epic story.
+There is such clarity to the Arts Club Theatre Company’s production of Les Miserables that not only will its fans see the story anew, but it will also undoubtedly introduce a new generation to this epic story.

-As Jean Valjean, Kieran Martin Murphy brings a heartbreaking reality to the transformed man, focusing his initial rage on the injustices of life in 19th century France, he uses that anger to fuel his spiritual revelation.
+As Jean Valjean, Kieran Martin Murphy brings a heartbreaking reality to the transformed man, focusing his initial rage on the injustices of life in 19th-century France, and he uses that anger to fuel his spiritual revelation.
 With his powerful and crystal clear voice, the hauntingly beautiful “Bring Him Home” will bring you to tears, as much as his final scene.

 As Javert, Warren Kimmel once again proves he is one of our city’s biggest musical theatre stars.
 Steadfast in his quest to bring the fugitive Valjean back to justice, he plays the internal conflict of his character with skill both in song and performance.